nikogura/stackutils/README.md

 Stackinit works very well on CentOS 7.
 There's no reason why it can't work on RHEL or OEL if the repos contain the proper packages.

 ## boxinit.py
 Boxinit.py is a python script that will set up a remote host.
-It has the yum repos OpenStack requires in it, and they're munged up to work within Apple Datacenters.
+It has the yum repos OpenStack requires in it.

 ## Usage